Ansia134340/MyProject/README.md

 # Data Analytics Portfolio
-This Portfolio is a compilation of all Data Analysis projects I have done for academic, self-learning and hobby purposes.
-This portfolio also contains my skills and certificates.
+This portfolio compiles the data analysis projects I have developed while refining my skills as a Data Analyst.
+While the subject matter of these projects is diverse, they specifically showcase my ability to translate complex data into business insights.
+I combine a degree in Agricultural Enterprise Management with industry experience ranging from HR operations for a global B2B agri-exporter to project support at a green-tech R&D hub.
 It is still in the process of building.

 - **Email**: [ansialovich@gmail.com](ansialovich@gmail.com)
 - **LinkedIn**: [linkedin.com/in/anastasiavoinalovych](www.linkedin.com/in/anastasiavoinalovych/)